ABOUT VERRUCA NEEDLING

-different to other treatment options such as cryotherapy or salicylic acid as it requires only one or occasionally two sessions.
+Verruca Needling is different from other treatment options such as cryotherapy or salicylic acid as it requires only one or occasionally two sessions.
 This makes it an ideal treatment option for busy people.
-The treatment is carried out under local anaesthetic.
-Most people report only minor soreness for 2 to 3 days post treatment.
+The treatment is carried out under local anesthetic.
+Most people report only minor soreness for 2 to 3 days post-treatment.

 Verruca Needling works by puncturing the verruca with an empty sterile needle many times, the viral particles are directly exposed to the fatty tissue beneath the skin where the body is rich in immune regulators.
 Here, the immune system can recognise and destroy the virus.
 As this immune response is often systemic, treatment of only one verruca is required even where there are many lesions as spontaneous remission can occur in all, or most, verruca at the same time.

 There are three stages to the Verruca Needling procedure:

-1. You will be given an injection of local anaesthetic which will make your verruca and
+1. You will be given an injection of local anesthetic which will make your verruca and surrounding area numb.

 2. Once the verruca is numb, the podiatrist will carefully needle the verrucae to implant the virus into the dermal layer of the skin so that the body’s immune system can come into contact with the virus.

 3. A dressing will be applied to the verruca once the procedure is completed. you are advised not to drive when the foot or part of the foot has been anaesthetised.
 Our advice is to get a Taxi or a lift home and avoid walking.

 Some patients can experience soreness once the anaesthetic wares off.
 This soreness can best be described as a bruised feeling that can last for up to 7/10 days however most patient describe soreness only for 2 to 3 days after the procedure.
 Painkillers such as Paracetamol are normally sufficient to reduce any discomfort.
 Use of Ibuprofen or any other anti-inflammatory medication is not advisable, but you can use Paracetamol.